 Mondays at Tea Lounge in Park Slope at 8:30 PM trombonist/composer JC Sanford books big band jazz, an exciting, global mix of some of the edgiest large-ensemble sounds around.
 If you’re anybody in the world of big band jazz and you make it to New York, you end up playing here: what CBGB was to punk, this unlikely spot promises to be to the jazz world.
 No cover.

-Mondays in August (check the Barbes website for updates), 9:30ish Chicha Libre plays their home turf at Barbes.
-The world’s most vital, entertaining oldschool chicha band, they blend twangy, often noir Peruvian surf sounds with cumbia and other south-of-the-border styles along with swirling psychedelic jams and deep dub interludes.
+Mondays in September (check the Barbes website for updates), 9:30ish Chicha Libre plays their home turf at Barbes.
+The world’s most vital, entertaining oldschool chicha band, they blend twangy, frequently noir Peruvian surf sounds with cumbia and other south-of-the-border styles with swirling psychedelic jams and deep dub interludes.
 Show up early because they are insanely popular.

 Mondays in August, 10 PM noir guitar legend Jim Campilongo leads his trio at the small room at the Rockwood.
 Now you can go see him since the Living Room, that hellhole where he used to rehearse on Monday nights, is closed forever!

 Mondays in September at 11 brilliantly lyrical oldtimey bandleader/guitarist/violinist Pete Lanctot at Pete’s.
 No, he doesn’t own the place.
 But he does play jaunty, catchy, edgy songs with all kinds of clever wordplay.
 You ought to see him sometime.